-We’ve shown you the delicious peak produce you can find in spring, summer and fall, and now it’s time to explore what you’ll find on store shelves in winter.
-You may think that winter would be a downtime for fresh produce, but there’s actually a lot of nutritious fruits and vegetables that are available during the colder months.
+We’ve shown you the delicious peak produce you can find in spring, summer and fall, and now it’s time to explore what’s in season in the winter.
+You might think that winter is a downtime for fresh produce, but there are actually lots of nutritious fruits and vegetables available during the colder months.
 See some of our favorites below:

 Beets are one of the prettiest vegetables out there.
 Their bright pink dye adds a bit of color to any dish.
 Select beets that are small with firm skin and no soft spots.
 Ones with the stems and leaves still attached are best, and you can even cook the beet greens!